en6age/en6age.github.io/about.md

 ```

 ### Contact me
-If you wish to contact me, the best way would be via mail which can be found below.
-Please always ensure to encrypt your message with the PGP key that can be found above.
+If you wish to contact me, please use the mail which can be found below.
+Please always ensure to encrypt your message with the PGP key above.

 [jw@sin.cx](mailto:jw@sin.cx)